Ambalappuzha Sree Krishna Swamy Temple: Festival

-The Amabalapuzha Temple Festival was established during the fifteenth century AD.
+The Amabalapuzha Temple Festival was established during the fifteenth century CE.
 At this time, central parts of Alappuzha district were ruled by the Chembakassery Devanarayana Dynasty.
-The rulers of this dynasty were highly religious and decided that an idol of Lord Krishna was to be brought to the Amabalapuzha Sree Krishna Swamy Temple from the Karinkulam temple.
-The celebration in commemoration of the bringing of this idol of Lord Krishna is the origin of the Amabalapuzha Temple Festival, also referred to as the Chambakulam Moolam water festival.
+The rulers of this dynasty were highly religious and decided that an idol of Krishna was to be brought to the Amabalapuzha Sree Krishna Swamy Temple from the Karinkulam temple.
+The celebration in commemoration of the bringing of this idol of Krishna is the origin of the Amabalapuzha Temple Festival, also referred to as the Chambakulam Moolam water festival.
 This festival is conducted every year on the Moolam day of the Mithunam month of the Malayalam era.
 The Aaraattu festival takes place on the Thiruvonam day in March–April.